RMIT University

 The Master of Physiotherapy is a 16-course program that immerses students in simulated and real-world clinical environments to address healthcare challenges in Australian and global contexts, including chronic diseases, disability and individuals with multiple comorbidities across the lifespan.

-This physiotherapy degree, based in Bundoora (Melbourne) produces agile, resilient and enterprising health professionals that are informed by evidence.
+This physiotherapy degree, based in Bundoora (Melbourne), produces agile, resilient and enterprising health professionals who are informed by evidence.

 Students learn therapeutic communication skills, business and enterprise acumen, skills in technology and digital health and knowledge of healthcare across the lifespan to drive innovation for responsible practice and enhance health outcomes.